Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips for Database Education

-The experimental results are reported in Figures~\ref{fig:Q1Q3}(g) and~\ref{fig:Q1Q3}(h).
-Observe that regardless of the exploration mode, the effect when all the three distances (\ie structural, content and cost) are considered at the same time is superior to other combinations.
-Interestingly, when the weight of cost distance is large, the values of \textit{Mean P@k} and \textit{MAP@k} are both 0, which means that the results that users expect to see cannot be obtained in this setting.
-That is, only considering the cost of plans as a factor for selecting alternative query plans will result in potentially sub-optimal collection as far as learners are concerned.
+\eat{The experimental results are reported in Fig.~\ref{fig:Q1Q3}(f) and~\ref{fig:Q1Q3}(g).} Observe that regardless of the exploration mode, the effect when the three distances (\ie \textsf{LogiPln}, \textsf{PhyOpr}, and \textsf{Cost}) are considered simultaneously is superior to other combinations.
+Interestingly, when the weight of cost distance is large, \textit{Mean P@k} and \textit{MAP@k} are both 0.
+That is, only considering the cost of plans as a factor for selecting \textsc{aqp}s results in potentially suboptimal collection as far as learners are concerned.

+\textbf{US 3: Result differences between \textsc{i-tips} and \textsc{b-tips}.} Lastly, we investigate the differences in the results returned by our proposed algorithms.
+We collected 80 groups of results from 20 volunteers; each volunteer was requested to use both \textsc{i-tips} and \textsc{b-tips} and view 10 \textsc{aqp}s.
+For each \textsc{aqp} returned in \textsc{i-tips}, volunteers can mark whether it is useful to them (\ie rating $r$) and the \textsc{aqp}s returned subsequently take this feedback into account. \eat{During the study, after 10 \textsc{aqp}s returned, the users are asked to label those ones helpful in her study experience.} We observe that, on average, 56.07\% of the returned \textsc{aqp}s are different in both solutions.